Under Pressure — The Effects of Stress on the Brain

 Most of us are intimately familiar with the common effects of stress on the brain: racing thoughts, mental fatigue, anxiety, low mood, overwhelm, and procrastination.
 Sound familiar?
 It certainly is to me, and you can hear about my own journey with beating chronic brain fog on my YouTube channel.

-But it turns out that stress’s harmful effects go much deeper than these symptoms, and it actually physically changes some structures of our brains, especially those involved in recall, decision-making, and emotional regulation.
-There’s a verified physiological and anatomical reason why our memory seems to go out the window when we are dealing with a period of stress.
+But it turns out that stress’s harmful effects go much deeper than these symptoms—changing some structures of our brains, especially those involved in recall, decision-making, and emotional regulation.
+Meaning there’s a reason why our memory seems to go out the window when we are dealing with a period of stress.

 Stress and the Brain: The Basics